nemesisdb/nemesisdb/docs/docs/home/keyvalues.md

 {
   "KV_GET":
   {
-    "tkn":1234,
     "keys":["age", "cars", "address"]
   }
 }
 ```

-- `tkn` identifies which session data want to access
-- `keys` arrays of keys to retrieve
+- `keys` an array of keys to retrieve

 This returns: